arn-c0de/Android-WIFI-BT_geograbber/CONTRIBUTING.md

 5. Push to your branch & open a Pull Request

 ### 📖 Documentation
  - Improve `README.md`, `docs/`, docstrings, and inline comments
  - Add examples, tutorials, or translation updates

+**Note:** If you change any text or documentation, please add a short entry to `CHANGELOG.md` before uploading your changes.
+This helps keep the history clear and ensures both files are updated together.

 ---